Lyme disease keeping you up? You can train your brain to sleep

 I felt terrible for two weeks, and the worst part of it was the insomnia.
 This little relapse reminded me how debilitating and horrible Lyme insomnia is!
 We all suffer from it, and it is such a curse.
 Not only does it suck beans not to be able to sleep, lack of sleep ruins the next day as well.
 I know you all know what I mean.
 The lying awake while exhausted, the anxiety, the gruesome nightmares...what a mess.
 I honestly do think insomnia is one of the most crippling symptom of Lyme disease.
 Once we start sleeping, we start to recover.
 Sleep's restorative power beats intermittent fasting any day.
 Lesson learned.

-Meditative brain training
+Meditative brain training to help you sleep

 Here are some tools for eliminating insomnia, mostly meditative.
 They put me back in order over the course of the last two weeks, and now I am sleeping my usual ten hours a night.
 When I sleep this much, I heal.
 Day by day I feel better.
 I have made sleeping my priority, and I truly hope these tools help you as well.